 - Disease Prevention: A balanced diet helps lower the risk of chronic diseases such as heart disease, diabetes, and certain cancers by providing essential nutrients that support immune function and reduce inflammation.
 Furthermore, these nutrients play a critical role in maintaining overall health and longevity.

-- Optimal Body Function: Proper nutrition ensures that all bodily systems, from digestion to circulation, function effectively, promoting long-term health and vitality.
+- Optimal Body Function: Good nutrition ensures that digestion, blood flow, and all other systems of the body run for long-term health and vitality.

 2. Energy Levels: